itsmemauliii/CodSoft/README.md

 Jupyter Notebook: View the code and analysis in the Jupyter Notebook http://localhost:8888/notebooks/Desktop/Codsoft/Task1.ipynb.

-Data: Access the dataset used for analysis https://www.kaggle.com/datasets/yasserh/titanic-dataset/data.
+Access the dataset used for analysis https://www.kaggle.com/datasets/yasserh/titanic-dataset/data.

-Model: Explore the trained predictive model.

-Deployment: This model can be deployed as a web application or integrated into other applications.

 Python libraries used: pandas, NumPy, scikit-learn, matplotlib, seaborn